carved4/go-secrets/README.md

 5. **input validation**: secret names must match `^[A-Z_][A-Z0-9_]*$` to prevent injection attacks when used as environment variables.

 6. **clipboard safety**: when copying secrets to clipboard with `--clip`, the clipboard is only cleared if it still contains the secret after 30 seconds (prevents clearing user's new clipboard content).

+7. **audit logging**: all operations are logged with encryption. audit events include timestamp, user, action, secret name, ip address, and success/failure status. logs are encrypted with the master key and stored separately from the vault.

+8. **automatic backups**: encrypted backups are created automatically after add/delete operations. backups include vault metadata and timestamp, with automatic cleanup keeping only the last 10 backups.

 ### dependencies